 blog

 Excess humidity can make the summer heat all the more uncomfortable.
-Inland Empire homeowners use air conditioners and heat pumps not only for cooling, but also to help control indoor humidity levels.
+Inland Empire homeowners use air conditioners and heat pumps not only for cooling but also to help control indoor humidity levels.

 However, your home still may suffer from excess airborne moisture while running the cooling system, leading you to wonder why your house is so humid with the AC on.
-Sanborn’s Air Conditioning & Heating explains issues that can cause high humidity in your home and what to do to correct them.

 Why Is My House So Humid with the AC Unit On?